Prakshil/Team-Section-UI/README.md

 ---

-This UI is ideal for company websites, portfolios, or any project that needs a clean and modern team showcase.
+This UI is ideal for company websites, portfolios, or any project that needs a clean and modern team showcase. made with ❤️ by Prakshil Patel .
+All rights reserved.